jeanbisutti/spring-native-image-aot-inst-poc/aot-instrumentation/README.md

 1) The input jar classes are loaded (see `InstrumentedJarDumper.java` and `AotInstrumentation.java` for the definition of the classpath).
 2) A Java agent runs after the Java agent given as a parameter of `AotInstrumentation` constructor and intercepts the instrumented classes (see `JavaClassInterceptorAgent.java`).
 3) The content of the input JAR with the instrumented classes are saved on disk (see `InstrumentedJarDumper.java`).
 4) Some Java agent classes are added (see `AotInstrumentation.java`).
-T

-A Spring Boot executable JAR, the included JAR are also instrumented.
+For a Spring Boot executable JAR, the included JARs are also instrumented.

 ## Limitations